Documentation

 Undo History

-Every record deletion is logged to the undo history.
-Access it from the toolbar to review and restore accidentally deleted records.
+Every record deletion and modification is logged to the undo history.
+Access it from the toolbar to review and restore accidentally deleted or changed records.
+Bulk operations (such as zone cleanup) create a single consolidated entry that can be expanded inline to see all individual records.

 Bulk Operations